cloudyspells/PSRule.Rules.AzureDevOps/CONTRIBUTING.md

 branch.
 The Pull Request will then be reviewed by the project team and merged if it is accepted.

+#### Commit Messages

+This project prefers commit messages in the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format.
+This allows for automatic changelog generation and helps the project team to better understand the changes.

+#### Styleguides

+This project uses [PSScriptAnalyzer](https://powershellgallery.com/packages/PSScriptAnalyzer) to check the code for compliance with the PowerShell best practices.
+The project team will also check the code for compliance with the best practices before merging.

+Functions are to be defined in a file per object type handled by the function.
+Objects should be handled by separate functions for retrieval from the REST API and for writing the JSON output.
+All JSON output functions should be combined within the `Export-AzDevOpsRuleData` function.

+#### Testing

+All rules and functions should include Pester tests.
+This project aims for near 100% code coverage.
+All tests should be passing before a Pull Request is created.
+The project team will also check the code coverage and test results before merging.
+Make sure rule tests include both a positive and negative test.

 ### Improving The Documentation
 <!-- TODO
 Updating, improving and correcting the documentation